Augmint/augmint-contracts/README.md

     -   Token funds locking and releasing
     -   Holds locked tokens (with interest)

-## Contribution
+## Contributions

 Augmint is an open and transparent project.

-We are seeking for great minds to extend our core team.
-Contribution in any area is much appreciated: development, testing, UX&UI design, legal, marketing, spreading the word etc.
+We are looking for great minds to extend our core team.
+Contributions in any area is much appreciated: development, testing, UX&UI design, legal, marketing, spreading the word etc.

 [Code of Conduct](CODE_OF_CONDUCT.md)